heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 One additional benefit to implementing the Canonical Huffman tree would be that for it more definite time complexities are available.

 ### Lempel-Ziv 77 ideal offset should be investigated
 For the test material in this project the average offset length was between 1100-1300 characters.
 This means that in most occations the optimal match can be found within that distance.
 Currently the window size is 4096 and storing the offset value takes 12 bits.
-If the window size was 2048, it would require 11 bits and compression speed would increase.
+If the window size was 2048, it would require 11 bits and compression speed would increase on files containing repetition.
 This means that for each match found we would save one bit of space.
 As the minimum match searched for is now three characters, this would mean that for each found match the compression ratio would be in the worst case 2/3 which is approximately 0.67.

 ### Application logic
 The application logic would benefit from following updates: